 Following general network security recommendations is the first step in securing your networking environment.
 You can then move on to special areas, such as securing the network with firewalls or using IPsec.

 - Ensure that Netflow traffic for a Distributed Virtual Switch is only sent to authorized collector IP addresses.
 Netflow exports are not encrypted and can contain information about the virtual network.
-This information increases the potential for a successful man-in-the-middle attack.
+This information increases the potential for sensitive information to be viewed and captured in transit by attackers.
 If Netflow export is required, verify that all Netflow target IP addresses are correct.

 - Ensure that only authorized administrators have access to virtual networking components by using the role-based access controls.
 For example, give virtual machine administrators only access to port groups in which their virtual machines reside.
 Give network administrators access to all virtual networking components but no access to virtual machines.
 Limiting access reduces the risk of misconfiguration, whether accidental or malicious, and enforces key security concepts of separation of duties and least privilege.

 - Ensure that port groups are not configured to the value of the native VLAN.
-Physical switches use VLAN 1 as their native VLAN.
-Frames on a native VLAN are not tagged with a 1.
+Physical switches are often configured with a native VLAN, and that native VLAN is often VLAN 1 by default.
 ESXi does not have a native VLAN.
 Frames with VLAN specified in the port group have a tag, but frames with VLAN not specified in the port group are not tagged.
-This can cause an issue because virtual machines that are tagged with a 1 end up belonging to native VLAN of the physical switch.
+This can cause a problem because virtual machines that are tagged with a 1 end up belonging to native VLAN of the physical switch.

 For example, frames on VLAN 1 from a Cisco physical switch are untagged because VLAN 1 is the native VLAN on that physical switch.
 However, frames from the ESXi host that are specified as VLAN 1 are tagged with a 1.
 As a result, traffic from the ESXi host that is destined for the native VLAN is not routed correctly because it is tagged with a 1 instead of being untagged.
 Traffic from the physical switch that is coming from the native VLAN is not visible because it is not tagged.
 If the ESXi virtual switch port group uses the native VLAN ID, traffic from virtual machines on that port is not visible to the native VLAN on the switch because the switch is expecting untagged traffic.